Padres slugger Machado draws first pitch clock violation

 “Going into the record books, at least.
 That’s a good one.
 Not bad,” Machado said.
 “I might just be 0-1 if I can get two hits every game.”

+Padres manager Bob Melvin said he walked over to MLB officials Morgan Sword and Mike Hill afterward and said: “If this is going to be the pace of these games, I’m OK with it.”

+The game “felt really fast at the beginning.
+Guys were looking at the clock, Manny makes history with the first infraction in major league history, another feather in his cap,” Melvin quipped.
+“During the course of this game we acclimated a little bit.
+So far, so good.”

-The pitch clock is among several new rules designed to improve pace.
-Players will have 30 seconds to resume play between batters.
+With the pitch clock, players will have 30 seconds to resume play between batters.
 Between pitches, pitchers have 15 seconds with nobody on and 20 seconds if there is a baserunner.
 The pitcher must start his delivery before the clock expires.
 After a pitch, the clock starts again when the pitcher has the ball back, the catcher and batter are in the circle around home plate, and play is otherwise ready to resume.

-Batters must be in the box and alert to the pitcher with at least eight seconds on the clock.
+Batters must be in the box and alert to the pitcher with at least 8 seconds on the clock.
 Batters can call time once per plate appearance, stopping the countdown.

 When a pitcher doesn’t throw a pitch in time, the penalty is an automatic ball.
 When a batter isn’t ready in time, it’s an automatic strike.

 “That time came by quick,” Machado said.
 “It’s definitely something we’re going to have to get used to.
 It kind of takes away your routine, being up there and zoning in before the pitch.
-The umpire gave me a little warning — ‘Hey, you got two seconds’ — but I was already late when I got in there.
+The umpire gave me a little warning — ‘Hey, you got two seconds’ — but I was already late when I got in there.”

 “You got 30 seconds and you got to be ready by eight.
 Forget about walk-up songs for real,” he added with a laugh.
 “It’s going to be interesting.
 I always tap the umpire for respect.
 Those things will start going out of the way.”